AT A GLANCE

 - Start the timer and pour 55ml of water onto the coffee bed, then stir gently 3 times.

 - Wait until 45 seconds.
-Pour the remaining 155mls, stir the coffee 3 times, and place the plunger into the AeroPress to create a seal.
+Pour the remaining 155mls to reach a total of 210ml, then stir the coffee 3 times, and place the plunger into the AeroPress to create a seal.

 - Wait until 1:55, and begin to very slowly, and evenly press the plunger down until you hear air escaping the AeroPress at the end, this should be at 2:55.